 Following the sealift, naturally all available men were hired to haul and store the incoming supplies.
 Construction of local houses then started and carried through September and October.
 All men were hired.
 September, being the only month when seal, whale and walrus are readily available in great numbers, passed with the men being torn between making as much money as possible on the construction project or hunting for their needs.
-Work on construction took precedence.69
+Work on construction took precedence.

-Many hunters had to resort to hunting at seal-holes in all temperatures to get enough food after the construction season was over.
-By 1970, the economy shifted as the largest portion of income came from wage earnings.
-By 1972, all men had wage employment and only hunted on evenings and weekends by snowmobile or boat.70
+Many hunters had to resort to hunting at seal-holes in all temperatures in order to get enough food after the construction season was over.
+By 1970, the economy had shifted and the largest portion of income now came from wage earnings.
+By 1972, all men had wage employment and only hunted on evenings and weekends by snowmobile or boat.

-The shooting of qimmiit by authorities also resulted in a clear disruption to Inuit life, including hunting patterns.
-Qimmiit were essential to their mobility and an integral aspect of everyday life so the unexpected and violent loss of qimmiit was a painful wound.
+The shooting of qimmiit by authorities also resulted in a clear disruption to Inuit life and hunting patterns.
+Qimmiit were essential to their mobility and an integral aspect of everyday life so the unexpected and violent loss of a man's qimmiit was a painful wound.

 Dog teams in Grise Fiord were large (about ten qimmiit) and generally healthy, according to RCMP reports in the early 1960s.
-Except for two qimmiit testing positive for rabies in 1965, there was no evidence of serious disease among qimmiit populations in Grise Fiord.71 Between 1964 and 1967, the RCMP reported inoculating around 160 animals.72
+With the exception of two qimmiit that tested positive for rabies in 1965, there was no evidence of serious disease among qimmiit populations in Grise Fiord.
+Between 1964 and 1967, the RCMP reported inoculating around 160 animals.